yueqiusun/yueqiusun.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a graduate student in the Center for Data Science department at NYU.
-Five years of study in Statistics and Data Science have given me a solid understanding in Computer Vision, Deep Learning, Machine Learning, Bayesian Inference and Data Mining.
-I am interested in machine learning, computer vision, reinforcement learning and deep adversarial learning.
+Five years of study in Statistics and Data Science have given me a solid understanding in Machine Learning, Computer Vision, Deep Learning, Reinforcement learning, Statistical Modeling and Data Mining.
 What motivates me to move forward is my eager to constantly explore and learn.
 I hope to continue learning and exploring and contribute to the development of machine intelligence.

 <!---